gliviu/dir-compare/README.md

 dircompare -f "**/tests/**/*.ts" dir1 dir2')     include all js files in '/tests' directory and subdirectories
 ```

-## Compare files by content
+## Custom file comparators
-As of version 1.5.0, custom file comparison handlers may be specified.
+By default file content is binary compared.
+As of version 1.5.0 custom file comparison handlers may be specified.

-Included handlers are:
+Custom handlers are specified by `compareFileSync` and `compareFileAsync` options which correspond to `dircompare.compareSync()` or `dircompare.compare()` methods.

+A couple of handlers are included in the library:
-* `dircompare.fileCompareHandlers.defaultFileCompare.compareSync`
+* binary sync compare - `dircompare.fileCompareHandlers.defaultFileCompare.compareSync`
-* `dircompare.fileCompareHandlers.defaultFileCompare.compareAsync`
+* binary async compare - `dircompare.fileCompareHandlers.defaultFileCompare.compareAsync`
-* `dircompare.fileCompareHandlers.lineBasedFileCompare.compareSync`
+* text sync compare - `dircompare.fileCompareHandlers.lineBasedFileCompare.compareSync`
-* `dircompare.fileCompareHandlers.lineBasedFileCompare.compareAsync`
+* text async compare - `dircompare.fileCompareHandlers.lineBasedFileCompare.compareAsync`

+Use [defaultFileCompare.js](https://github.com/gliviu/dir-compare/blob/master/src/file_compare_handlers/defaultFileCompare.js) as an example to create your own.

+## Ignore line endings and white spaces
-The line based comparator can be used to ignore line ending and white space differences.
-This comparator is not available in [CLI](#command-line) version.
+Line based comparator can be used to ignore line ending and white space differences.
+This comparator is not available in [CLI](#command-line) mode.
 ```javascript
 var dircompare = require('dir-compare');